pusher/cide/man/cide-build.1.md

 `-o`, `--export-dir`=<*path*>
   By default the export directory is the same as the one given in the `export:` directive in the `cide.yml` file.
-It's possible to change that target folder outside of the container.
+It is possible to change that target folder outside of the container.

 `-r`, `--run`=<*command*>